Early Dedication to Medical Education (EDME)

 What is EDME?

-EDME is for any high school students who is interested in becoming physician.
+EDME is for all high school students who interested in becoming physicians.
 EDME sessions are hosted throughout each semester at the Texas Tech University Health Sciences Center.
 Sessions feature informative presentations encompassing a variety of specialties offered within the field of medicine.
 They are held once a month, in the evening and a light dinner is provided.

 How do I become a part of EDME?